 The built-in array() data type has many ways that it can be manipulated.
 One of those ways is through the array_shift() function that treats an array as a queue, taking array elements from the front of the queue and moving up all of the other items in the array.
-When you define an array that… Hankering to get the remainder of “PHP array_shift() With Non-Numeric Keys?”
-Click this link!
+When you define an array that… Click this link to continue reading the remainder of “PHP array_shift() With Non-Numeric Keys.”

 PHP has a built-in array() data type which can be easily treated as though it were a list or a queue data type.
-The way to do this is through the use of the array_shift() function which takes the element at the beginning of the array and returns it, and in the process, shortens the… Continue reading the rest of this article
+The way to do this is through the use of the array_shift() function which takes the element at the beginning of the array and returns it, and in the process, shortens the… Continue reading the rest of the article

 PHP is a great little language with a lot of neat functions to help you manipulate arrays and strings.
 It’s obvious why it is one of the more popular languages for developing on the backend of web sites.
-Often I find myself needing to wrap an array of strings in a list of HTML or… Needing to read the remainder of “PHP Imploded Wrap?”
-Click this!
+Often I find myself needing to wrap an array of strings in a list of HTML or… Yearning to get the rest of “PHP Imploded Wrap?”
+Click the link!